-Description and Purpose: There are two components to the Ph.D. qualifying examination: an "in-class" written exam and an open-ended one week "take-home" exam.
+Description and Purpose: There are two components to the PhD qualifying examination: an "in-class" written exam and an open-ended one week "take-home" exam.
 The written exam tests technical competency in material fundamental to operations research and industrial engineering.
 The take-home exam tests a student's ability to think creatively and to solve unstructured problems.
 It is used to assess a student's potential as a successful doctoral candidate and researcher.

 Timing: There is no formal prerequisite coursework.
-A prospective Ph.D. student is encouraged to submit an application to take the qualifier exam as soon as obtaining competence in the material covered in the coursework of Linear Programming, Decision Analysis, Stochastic Processes and Integer Programming.
+A prospective PhD student is encouraged to submit an application to take the qualifying exam as soon as obtaining competence in the material covered in the coursework of Linear Programming, Decision Analysis, Stochastic Processes and Integer Programming.
 In any case, the exam should be taken no later than after completion of the student's third long semester in the program and must be passed within two years of beginning graduate study (before the fifth long semester).
 A student who wishes to take the qualifying exam after this point must appeal to the ORIE Graduate Studies Committee (GSC).
 The exam is offered twice a year (August and January).

-Admission to the Qualifying Exam: Only students admitted to the PhD program may apply to take the qualifying exam.
+Admission to the Qualifying Exam: In order to take the ORIE Doctoral Qualifying Exam you must (a) be classified as an ORIE MS/PhD student or PhD student and (b) have a cumulative GPA of 3.65.
+The GPA must be based on at least five ORIE graduate level courses.
 Students in the MS-only program may not take the qualifying exam.
 Students must fill out a qualifying exam application following the procedure detailed in the exam announcement.

-Although there are no course requirements for the exam, PhD students with an appropriate background and a graduate GPA of at least 3.65 in coursework at UT relevant to OR will be approved automatically; PhD students whose background is incomplete or who have a graduate GPA less than 3.65 in OR coursework may be denied permission to take the exam and should consult the graduate advisor well in advance.
+Although there are no course requirements for the exam, PhD students with an appropriate background and a graduate GPA of at least 3.65 in coursework at UT relevant to ORIE will be approved automatically (again, the GPA must be based on at least five ORIE graduate level courses).
+PhD students whose background is incomplete or who have a graduate GPA less than 3.65 in ORIE-related coursework may be denied permission to take the exam and should consult the graduate advisor well in advance.

-Examples of typical questions and syllabi for each part of the Qualifying Examination are available as detailed in the exam announcement.
+Examples of typical questions and syllabi for each part of the qualifying exam are available as detailed in the exam announcement.
 Answers to these questions will not be provided.
 However, a student interested in more detail is encouraged to meet with faculty that will be preparing the qualify examination questions.